 Traffic Laws: It is illegal to use a cell phone while driving in Zimbabwe.
 Drivers are required to wear seat belts or helmets if driving motorcycles.
 Car seats are not legally required for small children.
 Driving under the influence of alcohol (DUI) enforcement does not generally exist, resulting in high rates of impaired drivers, especially at night.

-Public Transportation: U.S. Embassy staff is prohibited from using “Kombis” – the minibuses that service main routes, due to safety concerns.
+Public Transportation: The U.S. Embassy prohibits its employees from using “Kombis” – the minibuses that service main routes – due to safety concerns.
 Inter-city commuter bus travel, except on “luxury coaches,” is dangerous due to overcrowding, inadequate maintenance, and unsafe drivers.
 Public bus drivers are often fatigued, fail to adhere to local speed limits, and often fail to obey traffic rules or regulations.

 See our Road Safety page for more information.

-As there is no direct commercial air service to the United States by carriers registered in Zimbabwe, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Zimbabwe’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Zimbabwe, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Zimbabwe’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s Safety Assessment page.